SpiderOak/nimbus.io/docs/administrators_guide.rst

 It's critical to configure the raid controller to work in write-through mode (not caching writes.)
 Expect data corruption if your rack loses power and you have not done this.
-We don't trust battery backup units.
+We don't trust battery backup units. [#]_
-(Footnote: there are some advanced and durable alternatives to this if you absolutely need the added performance of write caching.)

 Feel free to contact us if you would like advise on specific hardware selection.
 You may also purchase Nimbus.io storage clusters directly from